SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **end date**: End date of the modelling time horizon.
 Format: "YYYY-MM-DD hh:mm:ss"; and
 - **temporal resolution**: For the modelling considered temporal resolution.
 Possible inputs: "a" (years), "d" (days), "h" (hours) "min" (minutes), "s" (seconds), "ms" (mili seconds).
 - **periods**: Number of periods within the time horizon (one year with hourly resolution equals 8760 periods).
-- **constraint costs /(CU)**: Value in order to set a limit for the whole energysystem, e.g. by carbon dioxide emissions.
+- **constraint costs /(CU)**: Value in order to set a limit for the whole energysystem, e.g. carbon dioxide emissions.
 Set this field to "None" in order to ignore the limit.
 If you want to set a limit, you have to set specific values for each components seen below.

 .. figure:: ../images/energysystem_doc.png
    :width: 100 %
-   :alt: Bus-Example
+   :alt: Energysystem-Example
    :align: center

    Exemplary input for the time system